playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 4. Make sure the tooltip is horizontally centered
 5. Adding any necessary polish

-## Step 1: Track When the User Has Hovered an Element
+## Step 1: Track When the User Has Hovered an Element {#challenge-step-1}

-In order to track when an element is being hovered, we can use [the `mouseover` HTML event](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseover_event).
+To track when an element is being hovered, we can use [the `mouseover` HTML event](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseover_event).

 To make sure the user has been hovering for at least 1 second, we can add a `setTimeout` to delay the display of the tooltip.

-> Don't forget to clean up the `setTimeout` when the component is un-rendered!
+> Remember to clean up the `setTimeout` when the component is unrendered!

 <!-- tabs:start -->